Social Media’s Hidden Liability Risks

 Protecting Your Family

 Help your children understand these social media risks and teach them to be smart about what they say and post online.
 The basic precautionary measures of parental engagement and communication are the most valuable tools to protect your children and yourself.

 Further, arranging proper umbrella or excess liability insurance coverage can help your family avoid significant financial loss due to a potential misstep for many risks.

-To learn more about liability exposures related to social media and to ensure you have the proper insurance protection in place, contact a Marsh PCS Personal Risk Advisor.
+To learn more about liability exposures related to social media and to ensure you have the proper insurance protection in place, contact a MMA PCS Personal Risk Advisor.